coderside/CoderSide/README.rst

 - LinkedIn : Current job (headline)
 - GitHub : Repositories, number of followers
 - Twitter : Description, number of followers, timeline
-- Klout : score, influencers, influencees and Twitter accounts of each influencers/influencees.
+- Klout : score, influencers, influencees and Twitter/Klout accounts of each influencers/influencees.

 CoderGuy assume that the searched coder guy must have a GitHub account.
 This is the entry point of the application.
+Fetching the Twitter account of each influencers/influences for each search makes a lot of requests to Twitter API.
+Twitter narrow the application to 150 requests per hour.

 Process
 -------------------

 The process of the application is quite short & simple :

-1. Search on GitHub the coder guy by his full name.
+1. Search on GitHub the coder guy by his full name (or others criteria like his pseudo).
 2. The search can return more than one GitHub user.
 You have to select the good one.
 3. Once selected, the searching process is launch.
 This can take some seconds to return a result (there is a lot of requests).